Overview

 Command Line and IDE Usage

-The CMSIS-Toolbox is a set of command line tools that are designed for stand-alone usage and integration into IDEs or DevOps systems for Continuous Integration (CI) workflows.
+The CMSIS-Toolbox is designed for stand-alone usage and integration into IDEs or DevOps systems for Continuous Integration (CI) workflows.

 Tip